These 10 suggestions will make the process easier for everyone.

 2) Plan how to fill out the apps It’s fine to assist, but you should NOT complete the applications yourself.
 Sure, help type, as long as your student feeds you the required information, or be the person who reviews the completed application before it’s submitted.
-Stay nearby while your teen fills out her applications in case she has questions.
+Stay nearby while your teen fills out their applications in case they have questions.

-3) Confirm that the current version of the essay is on the application Your teen will upload his essay directly to the application where he can view it before submitting.
-Make sure he verifies that he’s uploading the final version.
+3) Confirm that the current version of the essay is on the application Your teen will upload their essay directly to the application where they can view it before submitting.
+Make sure they verify that they’re uploading the final version.
 My kids added the word “final” to the file name when they were done editing.
 If the essay was revised for a particular college, change the file name for that version to the name of the college.

 Some applications have short essay questions requiring answers of up to 150 words.
 Encourage your student to write it in their word processing program, then cut and paste it into the application.

 4) Have your credit card available It’s how application fees are paid.
 Some colleges offer an option to send a check upon submission.

 5) Review the completed application again In addition to your student, someone in your household should check over the application before your senior presses “submit.”
 That fresh set of eyes will spot missing or incorrect information.